Yathishns/artifact-library/README.md

 Use this as a maven Library for public accessible Artifacts.

-This is Usefull for building AppDynamics Extensions using maven or Gradle
+This is useful for building AppDynamics Extensions using maven or Gradle

 * Gradle Example